 Tuesday, 17th November 2020 at 12:00pm – 1:30pm

-In place of our Research Colloquium 2021, EBNet will be hosting a series of specialist webinars to support knowledge exchange amongst members.
-Register now to join the EBNet webinar “Biosensors and Environmental Monitoring – new developments in Environmental Biotech“.
-Hear the latest research from top speakers and participate in the online chat to engage with questions.
+In place of our Research Colloquium 2021, EBNet is hosting a series of specialist webinars to support knowledge exchange amongst members.

 Featuring presentations from:

 Title: Wastewater-based Epidemiology and Environment Fingerprinting for Public Health Assessment